SeRoGaTa/FinalProject_Team_8/machine_learning_model.md

 <img src="https://github.com/SeRoGaTa/FinalProject_Team_8/blob/97ae729293d3cbca9cf8f71370919f7f0acb455b/Images/Imagen23.png" width="700">

-The results show that despite having a significant R squared of 89%, there are indications of multicollinearity in our variables, that is, there are variables that have a high correlation between more than two explanatory variables.
+The results show that despite having a significant R squared of 90%, that is, there are variables that have a high correlation between more than two explanatory variables.

-To try to solve the multicollinearity problem, it was decided to create a specific model for the variables that corresponded to the driver and another for the constructor.
+To try to adjust the model, it was decided to create a specific model for the variables that corresponded to the driver and another for the constructor.

 Driver Model